inf112-v20/teen_titans/README.md

 Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on function or performance, and is just a warning.

+Very rarely you get dealt an invisible card